Why AI Won't Make Doctors Obsolete

 With DeepScribe, specifically, the goal for us is not to replace physicians and take away their jobs.
 In fact, it’s the total opposite.
 We are building an AI system that automates only the monotonous, computer-like tasks, not the human ones.
 We understand how valuable our care providers are, which is why we are doing whatever we possibly can to preserve their profession and maximize their skills so they can get back to providing passionate, engaged care.

 We know that staring at a computer during a patient encounter or spending hours completing clinical documentation isn’t conducive to a healthy work-life balance.
-It’s time to stop asking doctors to behave like computers, and time to let them just be human.
+It’s time to stop asking healthcare providers to behave like computers, and time to let them just be human.
 And let them get back to doing what they love and do best: care for the rest of us.